 The Urban Institute’s Housing Matters initiative delivers data and research, technical assistance, and evidence-based insights to changemakers who have the power to advance solutions for enhancing access to affordable housing.
 We aim to equip policymakers, advocates, and program designers and implementers in housing and other fields with the information they need to invest in housing as a vehicle for building stronger, more resilient communities.

 Shelter, security, and dignity are fundamental human needs, so access to housing—for absolutely everyone—is a primary public policy concern.

-Because no person or neighborhood can hit pause while waiting for settled answers to policy debates, the evidence presented here is a constant work in progress.
-We continually add new research summaries and periodically synthesize the state of the evidence as a whole.
+Because no person or neighborhood can hit pause while waiting for answers to policy debates, the research and best practices presented by Housing Matters are constantly evolving.
+We routinely provide new research summaries and synthesize the latest evidence on specific topics as they relate to housing.

 Value research rigor.

-When assessing a study’s rigor, we focus on the validity of the inputs and the methods, not on whether it reached a preferred result.
+When assessing a study’s rigor, Housing Matters focuses on the validity of the inputs and methods, not on whether a study reached a preferred result.
 We hesitate to further define “rigor” because different questions and cultural contexts merit different approaches.
-As a result, we read and share findings from a wide array of study types—from small qualitative interviews to multisite randomized controlled trials.
+As a result, we read and share findings from an array of study types—from small, qualitative interviews to multisite randomized controlled trials.

 To enable collective action among industries that intersect with the housing field, we strive to bridge divides and deliver critiques—especially those that involve specific people, organizations, or roles—in an inclusive and constructive way.
 To do this, we encourage collaboration between diverse stakeholders and publish material that bridges multiple sectors, including health, climate, justice, and education.